mastercs999/ib-api-sync/README.md

 * Not all IB API functions were properly tested.
 Please make sure it works as you expect before deployment.

 ## Example
 Example of basic usage.
-This you can also find in [Program.cs](src/ExampleCli/Program.cs).
+This and many more you can also find in [Program.cs](src/ExampleCli/Program.cs).
 ```cs
 // Create api instance
 ApiClient api = new ApiClient("DUXXXXXX", 0, 4002, new SilentLogger());